-These practices are in conflict with the Charter of the United Nations, which emphasized respect for human rights and fundamental freedoms for all without distinction, states Euro-Med, referring to Article 18 of the International Covenant on Civil and Political Rights, on the right to freedom of religion or belief.
+These practices are in conflict with the Charter of the United Nations, which emphasized respect for human rights and fundamental freedoms for all without distinction, states Euro-Med Monitor, referring to Article 18 of the International Covenant on Civil and Political Rights, on the right to freedom of religion or belief.

 There is no security need for such restrictions and deprivation of Hajj or Umrah, whether to political opponents or citizens of a country because of the political position of this country.
 Imposing restrictions based on political considerations is a violation of article 1 of the 1981 Declaration on the Elimination of All Forms of Intolerance and of Discrimination Based on Religion or Belief.